detroitenglish/cloudflare-workers-webpack-plugin/README.md

 # Potential Issues

 Note this is currently tagged as `beta`.
-Treat it as such!
+That means I can change the API willy-nilly, so fair warning!

-I don't plan on supporting the fancy-pants Enterprise Cloudflare Workers features anytime soon - mucho dinero! (eyeyey...)
+I don't plan on supporting the fancy-pants Enterprise Cloudflare Workers features anytime soon - mucho dinero (eyeyey...)

 # Contributing

-Want to be the berserker of your own Cloudflare Worker? ⚔

-Great!
+PR's are very much welcome.
 Here are some fun ideas to consider:

 - [ ] Write hella' cool automated tests
 - [ ] Replace `axios` dependency with Node's native `http.get`